UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day11/Important Points.md

     hostname -i
     hostname -I

-To Display only IP Address:
+To Display only IP Address:-
 ---------------------------
     if config